Skip to content

 From Monday 25 March shortlisting panels will assess the proposals.
 We will announce the shortlist on Wednesday 15 May.
 Up to 30 shortlisted ideas will go forward to the Q community vote.
 Q members will vote online to decide which projects receive funding.

-Funded projects will be announced on Wednesday 3 July 2024.
+The successfully funded projects were announced on 3 July 2024.

 Creating your ideas